BitlyTwiser/nostro/README.md

-# zipgrep
+# nostro
-Zipgrep recursively searches directories for a given string and selected inputs.
+Nostro recursively searches directories for a given string and selected inputs.

 ## Inputs
 All flags are optional, if no flags (other than the mandatory `term` flag) are passed, then zipgrep just does a dumb string eql/contains search and nothing else. i.e. Will just hunt for any exact mathces or strings containing the given pattern.
 Otherwise, the flags will be incorporated.

 Note: *ALL* flags are treated as *OR* statements when entered.
 If you enter `-e` and `-p` zipgrep assumes you desire *either* of the given elements to be present, so it will match if the prefix or regex match.

-Zipgrep uses the following flags to denote search string:
+Nostro uses the following flags to denote search string:

 Mandatory flags:
 ```bash